- About Us

 Due to COVID-19, the process for obtaining an SSN this has changed.
 The SSA Office is now seeing students by appointment only.
 They are not open to the public at this time.

-To initiate an SSN appointment, please email the following to email@example.com:
+To initiate an SSN appointment, please complete the Social Security Appointment Request form.
+You will also need the following to successfully complete the form:

-(1) If you are working on campus, a copy of your Hire Form (looks like this)
+(1) If you are working on campus, a copy of your Hire Form from your RIT Employer (looks like this)

-(2) If you will work on co-op, a Social Security Request Form for Co-op
+(2) If you will work on co-op, a screenshot of your completed Social Security Request Form for Co-op (after you have obtained your CPT I-20 from ISS)

 What to Take to the Appointment: